 Any form listed on this page may be printed and sent to HGP or scanned and emailed to email@example.com

 According to Pennsylvania State Law, all children are required to have the following immunizations before they may ENTER school: Click here to view the required immunizations.
-Click here to read a letter to parents from the PA department of health and education.

 All 11th grade students are required to have a completed examination by your health practitioner.
 Click here for 11th grade physical/immunization form.
 You’re encouraged to have this exam done over the summer.
 Please send this in at the beginning of the school year, attention NURSE.